2022 STCC TCR Scandinavia Touring Car Championship

 Robert Dahlgren is the reigning Drivers' Champion.

-The 2022 STCC TCR Scandinavia Touring Car Championship season is the thirteenth season of the championship, the sixth after the adoption of the TCR specification.
+The 2022 STCC TCR Scandinavia Touring Car Championship was the thirteenth season of the championship, the sixth after the adoption of the TCR specification.
 It started on 4 June 2022 at Ljungbyheds Motorbana and finished on 1 October 2022 at Mantorp Park.
 Robert Dahlgren, in the CUPRA Leon Competición TCR, took his fourth drivers' title in his career, while his team, CUPRA Dealer Team - PWR Racing, took the team title.
 Axel Bengtsson, also in a CUPRA Leon Competición TCR, took the junior drivers' title, while Marius Solberg Hansen, in a Volkswagen Golf GTI TCR, took the Däckteam trophy.